List Building Tips: How To Get Valid Email Addresses

 In addition to being one of the email deliverability tips that we recommend to all businesses, confirmed opt-in has the advantage of making sure that the email addresses subscribers provide you are indeed valid ways to reach them.

 Do you take these measures to minimize lost subscribers?
 Do you do something else?

-Share your thoughts and ideas below!
+Share your thoughts and ideas for healthy list building below!

 Use email marketing to develop deeper relationships with subscribers (using their valid email addresses) and grow your business with the free guide.